 No other antioxidant is as important to overall health as glutathione.
 It is the regulator and regenerator of immune cells and the most valuable detoxifying agent in the human body.
 Low levels are associated with hepatic dysfunction, immune dysfunction, cardiac disease, premature aging, and death.
 The Immune System Cure, Lorna R. Vanderhaeghe & Patrick J.D.
 Bouic, PhD.

 While brassicas in moderate amounts may help the body produce glutathione, the highest known sources of bioavailable glutathione are actually found in raw milk whey and asparagus.

-Sufficient quantities of earthen sources naturally high in bioavailable iron and iodine, like Sacred Clay, nettle leaf & sea vegetables (in Thyroid Balance, Earth & Sea Greens, and Vital Cleanse & Nutrify) assist in maintaining a proper balance in the sulfur-iron-iodine ratios, thereby insuring maximum benefits from the sulfur, iron and iodine present in the body.
+Sufficient quantities of earthen sources naturally high in bioavailable iron and iodine, like Sacred Clay, nettle leaf & sea vegetables (in Sea Vegetable Blend plus Moringa, Thyroid Balance, Earth & Sea Greens, or Vital Cleanse & Nutrify) assist in maintaining a proper balance in the sulfur-iron-iodine ratios, thereby insuring maximum benefits from the sulfur, iron and iodine present in the body.

 With sufficient quantities of plant-based or clay-based iron & iodine, energy levels lowered from a sulfur excess will naturally, and rapidly, climb back to normal levels.

 I can personally vouch for this having spent a time of consuming an excess of Pink Sulfur Salt (Black Salt).
 I love the flavor it adds to soups, beans, and salads.
 After several weeks of consuming larger than normal amounts (a teaspoon or so per meal 2-3 times per day), I entered a phase of chronic fatigue not knowing how I was causing the loss of my usual energetic state.